electionbuddy/electionbuddy-ruby/README.md

 # ElectionBuddy

-This gem facilitates integration with the Electionbuddy API, allowing the creation and management of elections programmatically.
+This gem is an SDK that facilitates integration with the Electionbuddy API, allowing the creation and management of elections programmatically.

 ## Installation